witoldmetel/Fire-Jira-App/README.md

 ## Legacy

-Here you have previous version of this app: [Fire Jira App](https://github.com/witoldmetel/Fire-Jira-App-Legacy)
+Here you have previous version of this app: [Legacy Fire Jira](https://github.com/witoldmetel/Fire-Jira-App-Legacy)